 We even got our ‘own’ miner (Wayne) to takes us on a tour and tell us everything about his life in one of the toughest and most complicated jobs in the world.

-The actual shaft to get into the mine.
-When standing in front of it… I was secretly a bit relieved I didn’t have to go down into the dark.
+When standing in front of the shaft… I was secretly a bit relieved I didn’t have to go down into the dark.

 Pit Head Baths Exhibition